meteor/meteor/Contributing.md

 * Meteor Data Team - This includes DDP, tracker, mongo, accounts, etc. You can mention @data in the PR.
 * Blaze - This includes Spacebars, Blaze, etc. You can mention @view-layer in the PR.
-* Build tools - This includes modules, build tool changes, etc. You can memtion @platform in the PR.
+* Build tools - This includes modules, build tool changes, etc. You can mention @platform in the PR.
 * Mobile integration - This includes Cordova, React Native, etc. You can mention @mobile in the PR.
 * Documentation - This includes the Guide, the Docs, and any supporting material.
 You can mention @guide in the PR.